camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/available-connectors/sendgrid.md

 ---
 id: sendgrid
 title: SendGrid connector
-description: Working with SendGrid connector
+description: Quickly send emails from your BPMN processes.
 ---

-The **SendGrid connector** allows you to quickly and easily send emails from your BPMN processes.
+The **SendGrid connector** allows you to quickly send emails from your BPMN processes.

 ## Prerequisites

-To use the SendGrid connector a SendGrip API key is needed.
-Please follow [these steps](#appendix) in case you do not have a SendGrid account or API key [secret configured](#create-a-new-connector-secret) in your cluster.
+To use the SendGrid connector, a SendGrid API key is needed.
+Follow [these steps](#appendix) if you do not have a SendGrid account or API key [secret configured](#create-a-new-connector-secret) in your cluster.

 ## SendGrid connector